Categories

 The importance of advertising techniques in the digital era

 Thriving in the tech era as a brand can be a challenge.
-Given the sheer number of ads consumers see daily, they’re increasingly experiencing ad blindness; only 14% of web users say they even notice banner ads, as Spaceback noted.
+Given the sheer number of ads consumers see daily, they’re increasingly experiencing blindness; only 14% of web users say they even notice banner ads, as Spaceback noted.
 For this reason, brands need to be particularly savvy when choosing what advertising techniques to use.

 Ultimately, brands may not be able to decipher which advertising technique will be most effective.
-In reality, they’ll need to create ads, and then test and learn with their consumers to figure out which persuasive, visual and language advertising techniques work best.
+In reality, they’ll need to create ads and then test and learn with their consumers to figure out which persuasive, visual and language advertising techniques work best.